-Mary is the model of humility.
-We can look to her and see the virtue claimed by working through the 12 steps of addiction recovery.
-We can be raised regardless of how far we have fallen, and we greet each other with honor and respect when we put aside our self-absorption to step into the shoes of a new group member or someone reaching out for help.
+Mary is the model of humility and clearly knew her boundaries.
+We can look to her and see the virtue claimed by Christian fellowship and working through the 12 steps of addiction recovery.
+We are raised regardless of how far we have fallen, and we greet each other with dignity when we put aside our selfconcern to step into the shoes of a struggling group member or someone reaching out for help.
 Saint Maximilian Kolbe, the patron saint of drug addicts, families, and prisoners, maintained a strong devotion to the Blessed Virgin Mary after being greeted by her in a vision at the age of 12.
 He recalls, "That night I asked the Mother of God what was to become of me.
 Then she came to me holding two crowns, one white, the other red.
 She asked me if I was willing to accept either of these crowns.
 The white one meant that I should persevere in purity, and the red that I should become a martyr.
 I said that I would accept them both."